 EMV is a set of security technologies and standards, and it stands for “Europay, Mastercard, and Visa.”

-Every card issued today has EMV technology, at least Chip-and-Signature and sometimes also Chip-and-PIN.
-But there only a few cards issued in the U.S. with the NFC feature, like some issued by Capital One.
+Nearly every card issued today has EMV technology, at least Chip-and-Signature and sometimes also Chip-and-PIN.
+And there are a growing number of issuers providing contactless cards in the U.S. today.

 Do Debit Cards Have EMV Technology?

 Yes, debit cards also have EMV technology.
 Debit cards usually have Chip-and-PIN EMV technology, so they end up working just like they always have.

 You’ll use the same card PIN that you always have to make EMV purchases with a debit card.
 The only difference will be that you have to insert the card, rather than swipe it.

 Debit cards use Chip-and-PIN rather than Chip-and-Signature because debit card holders in the U.S. are used to entering a PIN when making purchases.
 Banks want to make the EMV shift as easy as possible for consumers so they can continue using their cards without interruption.
 So debit cards still use a PIN, and credit cards generally use a signature — for now.